[This article was last updated on September 27, 2019]

 There’s a huge variety of race bikes to choose from, and a vast price range.
 To give you a flavour of what’s out there, here are five great bikes, covering the price range from very reasonable to “you could get a car for that!”

-Often when we're reviewing bikes under a grand we highlight areas where upgrades are needed or even welcomed – but there is none of that with B'Twin’s Ultra 700 AF.
-It's a cracker straight out of the box, offering one of the best ‘bang for buck’ options you're likely to find for 750 of your British pounds.
+Often when we're reviewing bikes under a grand we highlight areas where upgrades are needed or even welcomed – but there is none of that with Decathlon’s Van Rysel RR 900 AF.
+It's a cracker straight out of the box, offering one of the best ‘bang for buck’ options you're likely to find for 850 of your British pounds.

-That's not to say the Ultra isn't upgradeable.
+That's not to say the RR 900 AF isn't upgradeable.
 With a stiff, triple butted aluminium frame, it could easily accommodate some bling upgrades without overshadowing the main component.

-That term 'value' constantly rears its head whichever way you look at the Ultra.
-Shimano's 105 11-speed groupset is rare to find on a bike at this price, and even though B'Twin has cut costs a little by fitting an RS500 compact (50/34) chainset, it's still a very well-specced bike.
-The shifting is a little less crisp without the 105 series 5800 chainset, but you'll only notice it if you ride the two side by side.
+That term 'value' constantly rears its head whichever way you look at the RR 900 AF.
+Shimano's 105 11-speed groupset is rare to find on a bike at this price, and it even includes the 105 chainset, an area where many manufacturers skimp to shave the price.

-We loved this bike’s Ultegra-equipped big brother, and with 25% off, the Shimano 105 Tarmac Sport is a steal at this price.
-Like the Comp, it’s a smart-looking and well-packaged bike that offers the sort of fast and engaging ride that will suit budding racers.
+We loved this bike’s Ultegra-equipped big brother, and like the Tarmac Comp this is a smart-looking and well-packaged bike that offers the sort of fast and engaging ride that will suit budding racers.

 Like previous generation Tarmacs it’s easy to live with.
 There are no handling quirks, it's very predictable and you feel right at home very easily.
 This is a bike that can equally be ridden all-day long in comfort, booted around a tight and twisty criterium circuit, ridden to work, used on the chaingang, or just lazy Sunday morning rides to the coffee shop.
 It's happy pootling or going flat out.